 Whenever a ‘to do’ is added to your list you will receive a notification by text or email – whichever method you chose when you first claimed.

 You must complete these tasks otherwise your claim could be closed or you could be sanctioned.
 If you are ever asked to do something that you are unsure of or need help with contact your Work Coach or seek advice.

 When you complete one of these tasks it will move from your ‘to do’ list to your ‘journal’.

 IMPORTANT: If your contact details change, you must notify your Work Coach on the journal so you do not miss any instructions.

 Your journal is your record of everything you’ve done whilst claiming Universal Credit.

 You can also use your journal to send messages to your Work Coach, and they can use it to reply or send their own messages to you.

 These online conversations will be saved here so that you and your Work Coach can look back to see what you have agreed.

 If there is anything important in your journal that you would not want to lose, screen shot it and save it somewhere safe.

-If you are required to look for work, you will set up an account on a website called ‘Find a job’.
+If you are required to look for work, you might set up an account on a website called ‘Find a job’.